 Three Figures in a Room is presented alongside works from the MCA’s permanent collection.
 These works, selected by Pfeiffer and the exhibition’s curator, explore the theme of the artist as editor, one who plays with space and time and, in doing so, creates new narratives that blur the line between fact and fiction.

-This exhibition is organized by Grace Deveney, Curatorial Assistant at the MCA.
+This exhibition is organized by Grace Deveney, Assistant Curator at the MCA.
 It is presented in the Turner Gallery on the museum's fourth floor.

 Artists featured in MCA Screen: Paul Pfeiffer include: